-Christmas is coming, this is a reminder that heating season is already here.
+Christmas is coming, this is a reminder that the heating season is already here.
 Homeowners must pay careful attention to possible carbon monoxide leaks.
-As you may have known, carbon monoxide is an odorless, colorless and tasteless gas that is being generated by consumed fuels.
+As you may have known, carbon monoxide is an odorless, colorless, and tasteless gas that is being generated by consumed fuels.
 It is deadly not just for human beings but for your pets as well.

 So, how would you protect everyone inside your home against this threat?

 You don’t need to freak out because developments in technology have made carbon monoxide detectors readily available and inexpensive.
 These detectors are an extremely reliable warning signal for unwanted carbon monoxide leaks.
 Through the use of detectors, it allows even the smallest leak detectable.
 Using these detectors can save lives.
 Be aware of what your system is emitting into your home even when everybody is asleep.
 Ask your local service provider about this device and the benefits of having one installed.

 Pay attention to the health risks